ozansulukpinar/awesome-90s/README.md

 The 90's were the golden years for Turkish pop music.
 90's Turkish pop songs are have still listening today.
 So, I am collecting the best ones of them on this list.

+Here is the playlist that contains songs on this list: [Spotify](https://open.spotify.com/playlist/0zDPdEpBYAWk4LhhFcAwy9?si=3fc1b69e69b644f0)

 Please feel free to contribute and create a pull request.

 - Ahmet Akkaya - Ah Canım Vah Canım [[YouTube](https://www.youtube.com/watch?v=a8pAKr_zbOM) | [Spotify](https://open.spotify.com/intl-tr/track/3Q9pJks1FeNOMayGExQo34)]